Can You Put a Turbo in Any Naturally Aspirated Car?

-If you’re looking to give your car more horsepower, intakes and exhaust modifications only go so far.
-And while tires and suspension tuning can add speed in the corners, at some point, more output is required to go faster.
+If you’re looking to give your car more horsepower, intakes, and exhaust, custom mods only go so far.
+Additionally, while tires and suspension tuning can add speed in the corners, at some point, more output is required to go faster.
 That’s often achieved via forced induction—which typically, for tuners and OEMs, means a turbocharger.
-But is putting a turbo on a naturally-aspirated car really that simple?
+However, is putting a turbo on a naturally aspirated car really that simple?

-The turbocharger is only part of the process
+A turbocharger is only part of improving engine output

-However, while a turbocharger’s operation sounds simple in theory, in reality it can quite complex.
-For example, differently-sized turbos are better in different parts of the RPM range, Hot Rod explains.
-Then there’s different vane geometries to consider, CarThrottle reports, and where to place the turbos themselves.
+However, while a turbocharger’s operation sounds simple in theory, in reality, it can be pretty complex.
+For example, differently-sized turbos are better in different parts of the RPM range.
+Then, there are different vane geometries to consider and where to place the turbos.

-But turbocharging an engine requires more than just picking the kind of turbo you want.
+Additionally, turbocharging an engine requires more than just picking the kind of turbo you want.
 As the turbos start spinning, they heat up, especially on the exhaust side, Haynes explains.
-This heats up the incoming air, making it less dense and oxygen-rich, which cuts into power output.
+This heats the incoming air, making it less dense and oxygen-rich, cutting power output.
 That’s why turbocharged engines have intercoolers—to cool the air after the turbo compresses it.

-There’s also the matter of making sure enough air gets into the turbos.
-Aftermarket intakes and exhausts don’t offer much for naturally-aspirated engines, yes.
+There’s also the matter of ensuring enough air gets into the turbos.
+Aftermarket intakes and exhausts don’t offer much for naturally aspirated engines.
 However, for forced-induction engines, it’s a different story.

-In addition, making more power requires not just more air, but extra fuel, too.
-And it’s the job of the car’s ECU to properly meter and monitor air- and fuel-flow.
-So, to keep up with the incoming air, the engine needs a modified ECU and upgraded injectors, ItStillRuns explains.
+Furthermore, making more power requires not just more air but extra fuel, too.
+It’s the job of the car’s ECU to correctly meter and monitor air- and fuel flow.
+So, to keep up with the incoming air, the engine needs a modified ECU and upgraded injectors, according to ItStillRuns.
 An upgraded fuel pump may also be required.

 And even after that, there are still potential pitfalls.

-What to watch out for during the build
+What to watch out for during a turbo build

-All the parts and modifications mentioned so far are about maximizing how efficiently your turbo works.
-But, while the turbocharger does add power, it can also damage or even destroy your engine if used improperly.
+So far, all the parts and modifications mentioned are about maximizing how efficiently your turbo works.
+However, while the turbocharger adds power, it can also damage or even destroy your engine if used or implemented improperly.

 The extra power comes from a more violent explosion within your engine’s combustion chambers.
-And your car’s pistons, valves, and other internal components may not be able to handle it.
-It’s not uncommon, TorqueCars explains, for tuners to fit larger valves, increase port size, and stronger, more expensive pistons to compensate.
+So, it’s possible that your car’s pistons, valves, and other internal components may not be able to handle it.
+According to TorqueCars, it’s not uncommon for tuners to fit larger valves, increase port size, and stronger, more expensive pistons to compensate.
 Plus, the added power can increase wear on your clutch.
-That’s why ItStillRuns recommends fitting an upgraded or racing-spec clutch if you’re turbocharging your car.
+That’s why fitting an upgraded or racing-spec clutch is recommended if you’re turbocharging your car.

 Also, there’s the matter of the boost process itself.
-One simple way for a previously-turbocharged engine to make more power is to crank up the boost settings.
-However, not only does that put more stress on the internal components, but it also increases the change of premature ignition.
-This is the dreaded ‘knock,’ or ‘detonation,’ which comes from fuel combusting uncontrollably.
-And it can damage your engine even more.
+One simple way for a previously turbocharged engine to make more power is to crank up the boost settings.
+However, not only does that put more stress on the internal components, but it also increases the chance of premature ignition.
+This is the dreaded ‘knock,’ or ‘detonation,’ which comes from fuel combusting uncontrollably and can damage your engine even more.

 Knock prevention is also why turbocharged cars often require higher-octane fuel.
 Octane is a measure of knock resistance—the higher the number, the lower the chance of detonation.

-In short, although you can theoretically add a turbocharger to almost any naturally-aspirated engine, it’s not a plug-and-play process.
+In short, although you can theoretically add a turbocharger to almost any naturally aspirated engine, it’s not a plug-and-play process.
 There are a lot of parts that require careful consideration.
-Luckily, some tuning companies have taken some of the guesswork out of the process.
+Luckily, some tuning companies have removed some guesswork from the process.
 For example, Colorado-based Flyin’ Miata offers complete turbo kits that add a claimed 75-85 hp without injector upgrades.

-After you install a turbo and all the requisite hardware, though, there are a few additional care tips worth noting.
-Some OEMs, for instance, quote more-frequent spark plug changes with their turbos, Cars.com reports.
-You also shouldn’t lug your engine, or drive in high gear at low RPM, if it’s turbocharged, R&T reports.
+However, after you install a turbo and all the requisite hardware, there are a few additional care tips worth noting.
+For instance, some OEMs quote more frequent spark plug changes with their turbos.
+You also shouldn’t lug your engine or drive in high gear at low RPM if it’s turbocharged, Road & Track reports.

-In addition, not only are turbochargers lubricated by the engine oil, they can be rather hard on it, Mobil reports.
-Low-quality oil, and infrequent oil changes, can lead to turbo failure.
-As can failing to let the oil get up to temperature, or shutting the engine off immediately after driving.
+Additionally, not only are turbochargers lubricated by the engine oil, but they can be rather hard on it.
+Low-quality oil and infrequent oil changes can lead to turbo failure.
+So too, can failing to let the oil get up to temperature or shutting the engine off immediately after driving.
 In the latter case, that can leave some oil in hot parts of the turbos, where it can burn up and leave damaging deposits.